Materials-Consortia/OPTIMADE/optimade.rst

 - **data**: The schema of this value varies by endpoint, it can be either a *single* `JSON API resource object <http://jsonapi.org/format/1.0/#document-resource-objects>`__ or a *list* of JSON API resource objects.
   Every resource object needs the :field:`type` and :field:`id` fields, and its attributes (described in section `API Endpoints`_) need to be in a dictionary corresponding to the :field:`attributes` field.

+  The :field:`data` field MAY also contain a :field:`meta` field with the following keys:

+  - **property_metadata**: an object containing per-entry and per-property metadata.
+    The keys are the names of the fields in :field:`attributes` for which metadata is available.
+    The values belonging to these keys are dictionaries containing the relevant metadata fields.

+  - **partial_data_urls**: an object used to list URL:s which can be used to fetch data that has been omitted from the :field:`data` part of the response.
+    The keys are the names of the fields in :field:`attributes` for which partial data URLs are available.
+    Each value is a list of items that MUST have the following keys:

+    - **format**: String.
+      A name of the format provided via this URL.
+      One of the items SHOULD be "json lines", which refers to the format in `OPTIMADE JSON lines partial data format`_.

+    - **url**: String.
+      The URL from which the data can be fetched.

 The response MAY also return resources related to the primary data in the field:

 - **links**: `JSON API links <http://jsonapi.org/format/1.0/#document-links>`__ is REQUIRED for implementing pagination.